In this post, we explain why there are ravens at the Tower of London, what thy eat, who trains them, and more.

 The Ravens have free rein throughout the Tower of London, so once you've bought your ticket to go inside, you'll no doubt come across them in due course.

-The are housed primarily by the Wakefield Tower but the doors to their cages are open during the day so you'll find them all over the place.
+They are housed primarily by the Wakefield Tower but the doors to their cages are open during the day so you'll find them all over the place.

-You may even catch the ravens eating - but make sure not to try to feed the ravens ourself as they are known for nipping fingers if they feel as though you are invading their space!
+You may even catch the ravens eating - but make sure not to try to feed the ravens ourselves as they are known for nipping fingers if they feel as though you are invading their space!

 To find out how to visit the Tower of London, take a look at our Guide to Getting Tower of London Tickets.